wmcgloin/air_hockey_bot/play/README.md

 ## Installation

-The AI is trained on our environment.
-To play against it, you need to follow the instructions below.
+The AI is pre-trained on our environment.
+To play against a saved model, you need to follow the instructions below.

 ### *NIX OSs (Linux, MacOS, etc.)